-The Company provides regular updates on its current status to relevant regulators including disclosures on it capital and liquidity position.
+The Company provides regular updates on its current status to relevant regulators including disclosures on the capital and liquidity position.
 The status of regulatory relationships continues to be closely monitored, enhancing proactive engagement across key regulatory changes and areas of focus.
-The approach of the Group, including that of the Company, to managing regulatory change is detailed further within the Group's 2022 Annual Report and Accounts.
+The approach of LBG, including that of the Company, to managing regulatory change are detailed further within LBG's 2023 Annual Report and Accounts.

-HALIFAX SHARE DEALING LIMITED - COMPANY NUMBER 03195646 STRATEGIC REPORT FOR THE YEAR ENDED 31 December 2022 (Continued)
+HALIFAX SHARE DEALING LIMITED - COMPANY NUMBER 03195646 STRATEGIC REPORT FOR THE YEAR ENDED 31 December 2023 (Continued)